zsiki/configurable_search/README.md

 [search_group*n*]

 Where n is a number to make the group name unique.
 For the search you can define a *name* which will be visible in the UI.
-Tha *path* parameter is a comma separated list of paths to the datasource to search.
+The *path* parameter is a comma separated list of paths to the datasource to search.
 The *field* parameter defines the table column, all sources must have the same column name to search in.